carriedaymont/gradual-who-cdc/README.md

 -Selected percentiles are available by month for 2-5 years, the ages for which the gradual charts differ from both the WHO and CDC charts.<br />

 **Data tables, code, and instructions for analysis and EHR integration**<br />
+**Updated 2025-09-29** The original .csv files mistakenly included gradual LMS files.
+These were accidentally created when merging major percentile line values.
+The LMS values for WHO and CDC should not be merged.
+The updated .csv files from 2025-09-29 do not contain these erroneous values. <br />
 -The data tables are compressed .csv files.
 The file names are datatable-gradual-months and datatable-gradual-days. <br />
 -See separate documents titled further-info-gradual-[date] and equation-gradual.pdf for further information about the tables, code, and implementation.<br />
 -A short R function and Stata do-file are provided that will create gradual z-scores from WHO and CDC z-scores.<br />

 The files are available for download and may be used in clinical care and research, including integration into EHRs.